machine-learning-apps/actions-impersonate/README.md

 Actions have certain limitations.
 Many of these limitations are for security and stability reasons, however not all of them are.
 Some examples where you might want to impersonate a GitHub App temporarily in your workflow:

 - If you accept PRs from forks, the `GITHUB_TOKEN` available in the workfow is a read only token from the fork.
 As a workaround you can impersonate a GitHub App to do things like comment on the PR.
+However, for this to work the **fork will have to install the app, too.**

 - You want an [event to trigger a workflow](https://help.github.com/en/articles/events-that-trigger-workflows) on a specific ref or branch in a way that is not natively supported by Actions.
 For example, a pull request comment fires the [issue_comment event](https://help.github.com/en/articles/events-that-trigger-workflows#issue-comment-event-issue_comment) which is sent to the default branch and not the PR's branch.
 You can temporarily impersonate a GitHub App to make an event, such as a [label a pull_request](https://help.github.com/en/articles/events-that-trigger-workflows#pull-request-event-pull_request) to trigger a workflow on the right branch.
 This takes advantage of the fact that Actions cannot create events that trigger workflows, however other Apps can.

 ## Pre-requisites